Charles-Graham/GWU_DATS6103_TEAM8/README.md

 ## SMART questions:

-- Which rating scores affect satisfaction the most?
+- Which rating scores has the strongest correlation with satisfaction?

 - Does a passenger tend to be satisfied with his or her trip based on the passenger class?